-The certificate in Innovation and Technology Transfer is designed for professionals who seek to extend their learning in the field of business management to supplement their current knowledge in sciences, mathematics and engineering in order to successfully bring innovations to broad-based applications and commercial use.
+The certificate in Innovation Management and Entrepreneurship (formerly Innovation Management and Technology Transfer) is designed for professionals who seek to extend their learning in the field of business management to supplement their current knowledge in sciences, mathematics and engineering in order to successfully bring innovations to broad-based applications and commercial use.
 This certificate meets the needs of individuals who have a STEM (science technology, engineering and mathematics) background and who want to advance their careers to a leadership entrepreneurial role in a start-up or established business.

 The focus of this certificate is on the management of innovation and applications in organizations.

 Courses are taught online and students may begin the certificate program in the fall, spring or summer terms.